Skip to content

 Returns:

-The sequence of tools with updated descriptions.
+The sequence of built-in wrapper tools with updated descriptions.

 """